 Ortofon 2M Blue — Best Phono Cartridge Under 300

-The cart was constructed of plastic angular casing and a changeable nude elliptical stylus.
+The cart was made in a plastic angular housing with a replaceable nude elliptical stylus.
 The stylus is not just a diamond tip, but it is completely diamond up to the end of the cantilever.
 The cart has a typical output (5.5mV) and track force (1.8g) to be compatible with any turntable and phono preamp.
 Its shape matches the tonearm perfectly because of their similar shapes.

 The Ortofon 2M Blue reveals all the vocal’s peculiarities and passages that are in harmony with both melody and bass, making it the best mm cartridge.
 The sound is detailed, but the treble is a bit harsh.
 The cart requires very careful anti-skating adjustments to avoid buzzing on both left and right channels.